Mayurji/CAM-Dropping-Neurons/README.md

 Interestingly, the model starts focusing on other regions of an Image with probability getting distributed among other classes.

 # Note
-Top Neuron refers to neurons with large coefficient value.
+Top Most Neuron refers to neurons with large weight value and Bottom Most Neuron refers to weights with least value.

 # References
 * [Class Activation Map](http://cnnlocalization.csail.mit.edu/Zhou_Learning_Deep_Features_CVPR_2016_paper.pdf)